4.58 from 138 votes

 • Bacon: If you don’t consume pork, use turkey, beef or plant-based bacon.

 • Yukon Gold Potatoes: I like to use waxy potatoes such as Yukon gold in chowder and other soups because they don’t get crumbly after being cooked.
 Starchy Russets tend to crumble and can get “whittled” away in soups and stews.
-Red potatoes may also be used and of course, use Russets if that’s what you have on hand.
+Red potatoes may also be used, and of course, you can use Russets if that’s what you have on hand.

-• Corn: I used frozen corn kerns which work perfectly, but if you have good fresh corn, by all means, use it.
+• Corn: I used frozen corn kernels, which work perfectly, but if you have good fresh corn, use it.

 • Chicken Broth / Stock: Can also use vegetable broth.